LiuFake/Study-on-system-development/README.md

 ### (2) Learning progress:

-I learned the remote operation of git and tried to do it myself, but the effect was not very good (something went wrong)》
+I learned the remote operation of git and tried to do it myself, but the effect was not very good .
+Then everything is OK with my hardwork .
+I have implemented a series of git operations in the configured Linux virtual machine, and have a certain understanding of git .

 ### (3) Implementation of the tasks I have done this week: